Skip to main content

 Lauderdale County Schools Adopt Federal Desegregation Guidelines in 1966

-Florence Herald and Florence Times newspaper articles of 1966 reporting on the integration of Lauderdale County public schools.
+Florence Herald and Florence Times newspaper articles of 1966 reporting on the integration of Lauderdale County public school faculties.